Oil fired water heaters – from 30 kW to 186 kW Output

 Efficiency and ErP of our Oil fired hot water heaters

-The minimum efficiency of our oil water heaters is 84% and all of our heaters are fitted with oil burners that emit less than 120 mg/kWh of nitrogen oxide emission levels which is commonly referred to as NOx levels.
+The minimum efficiency of our oil water heaters is 86% for our smallest water heater and 88% for all other models .All of our water heaters are fitted with oil burners that emit less than 120 mg/kWh of nitrogen oxide emission levels which is commonly referred to as NOx levels.
 This is part of new European Union “ErP” directive which came into force on the 26th September 2018 which is designed to ensure that products are more energy-efficient and more environmentally friendly.